dgrco/TolariApp/README.md

 # Installation Guide ⚙️

-Thank you for downloading **Tolari**!
+## Windows

+Tolari can be installed on Windows by simply running the `-installer.exe` file.

+### Important Information For Windows Users

+When installing on Windows, it will show a warning that "Windows Protected Your PC" or "Unknown Publisher" (or some other variant).
+This is because code signing certificates are prohibitively expensive and I am currently independently developing this app without funding.
+This does not mean the file is malicious (the code is open source for inspection!).
+I encourage everyone to run the installer through services like VirusTotal as an additional safety check.

+## Linux

 This guide will walk you through the necessary steps to install and run the application on your Linux system.
 You can run the application directly as an **AppImage** or install it using the provided script.

 ---